-• Distributed Data Server running with HTTP_NOAUTH() or HTTP_NOAUTH(<ip-addr>):
+Distributed Data Server running with HTTP_NOAUTH() or HTTP_NOAUTH(ip-addr):

-Provide a "universal" user ID GPMUID with the USER parameter of the JOB card, i.e. USER=GPMUID; "universal" here means that the user ID can be used by all exploiters of the DDS (by all authorized exploiters in the case of HTTP_NOAUTH(<ip-addr>) to access the SMF data sets.
+Provide a universal user ID, GPMUID, with the USER parameter on the JOB statement (USER=GPMUID); here, universal means that the user ID can be used by all exploiters of the DDS (by all authorized exploiters in the case of HTTP_NOAUTH(ip-addr) to access the SMF data sets.
 The user ID GPMUID may be empty, in which case the Postprocessor job runs under the authority of the GPMSERVE started task user ID.

-• Distributed Data Server running with HTTP_NOAUTH():
+Distributed Data Server running with HTTP NOAUTH():